routine needed to run the notebook on Google Colab

 `Trainer.fit` stopped: `max_epochs=1000` reached.

 Done!
-Now that the computational expensive part is over, we can load in future the model to infer new parameters (simply loading the checkpoint file automatically created by Lightning
+Now that the computationally expensive part is over, we can load the model in the future to infer new parameters (simply by loading the checkpoint file automatically created by Lightning

 ) or test its performances.
-We measure the relative error for the training and test datasets, printing the mean one.
+We measure the relative error for both the training and test datasets, printing the mean error.

 # extract train and test data